buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Languages**: Abyssal
 - **Challenge**: 3 (700 XP)

-***Charge.*** If the minotaur moves at least 10 feet toward a target and hits it with a gore attack during the same round, the target takes 9 (2d8) extra piercing damage.
-If the target is a creature, it must succeed on a Fortitude Saving Throw DC 15 or be pushed up to 10 feet away and knocked prone.
+***Charge.*** If the minotaur moves at least 10 meters toward a target and hits it with a gore attack during the same round, the target takes 9 (2d8) extra piercing damage.
+If the target is a creature, it must succeed on a Fortitude Saving Throw DC 15 or be pushed up to 10 meters away and knocked prone.
 1 Action.

 ***Reckless.*** At the start of its turn, the minotaur can gain +1d6 on all melee weapon attack rolls during that turn, but attack rolls against it have +1d6 until the start of its next turn.